 The American Indian Alaska Native Tourism Association (AIANTA) is a national nonprofit association of tribes, tribal businesses and entrepreneurs who promote leadership in education, training and technical assistance for Indian Country tourism.
 AIANTA’s mission is to define, introduce, grow and sustain American Indian and Alaska Native tourism that honors and sustains tribal traditions and values.

-Chickasaw Nation offers "Get Fresh!" public cooking showsApr
+Chickasaw Nation offers “Get Fresh!” public cooking showsJan

 The Chickasaw Nation’s “Get Fresh!”
-Program teaches healthy meal preparation with entertaining cooking shows and is open to the public at no cost.
+Program teaches healthy meal preparation with entertaining cooking shows.

 Chickasaw Nation Health Care Hiring Event Feb.
 5Jan

 The Chickasaw Nation is hosting a hiring event for nurses and paramedics Wednesday, Feb.
 5, from 2-6 p.m., in the Eagle Room at the Apila Center, 1925 Warrior Way on the Ada South Campus.

 The McSwain Theatre presents a Harry Potter movie marathon and experience Feb.
 1Jan

 The McSwain Theatre will be showing the first three Harry Potter films Feb.
 1.